QIICR/atom-dicom-dump/README.md

  * [DCMTK binaries for Linux](https://github.com/QIICR/dcmtk-dcmqi/releases/download/0d2826645/dcmtk-Linux-0d2826645.zip)
  * [DCMTK binaries for macOS](https://github.com/QIICR/dcmtk-dcmqi/releases/download/0d2826645/dcmtk-macOS-0d2826645.zip)

+ We do not provide the binaries to download packages of GDCM for individual platforms, you can check SourceForge for binaries here: https://sourceforge.net/projects/gdcm/.

-### Set DCMTK path in the package settings
+### Set paths to the tools in the package settings

 ![Screenshot](https://raw.githubusercontent.com/QIICR/atom-dicom-dump/master/screenshots/dcmtk_path_settings.jpg)

 ### Activate package after opening a DICOM file

-After opening a DICOM file in Atom, use context menu to invoke `dcmdump` or `dsrdump` tools.
+After opening a DICOM file in Atom, use context menu to invoke `dcmdump`, `dsrdump` or `gdcmdump` tools.

 ## Status